Johnsonajibi/PostQuantum-DualUSB-Token-Library/README.md

 ## Architectural Vision

-The core architecture is designed to be modular, extensible, and secure.
-It abstracts the complexity of cryptographic backends and hardware interactions, providing a clean and simple functional API to the application layer.
+The architecture is modular and extensible, abstracting cryptographic backends and hardware interactions through a functional API.

 ### High-Level Architecture

-The library is composed of several focused modules that work together:
+The library consists of several focused modules:

 -   **`storage.py`**: Manages the state of the primary drive and orchestrates high-level operations like initialization and key rotation.
 -   **`backup.py`**: Handles the creation and restoration of encrypted backup files.